Fran Cruz

-Francisco 'Fran' de Paula Pablo Cruz Torres (born 22 June 1991) is a Spanish professional footballer who plays as a central defender.
+Francisco 'Fran' de Paula Pablo Cruz Torres (born 22 June 1991) is a Spanish professional footballer who plays as a central defender for Atlético Palma del Río.

 Career

 Born in Córdoba, Andalusia, Cruz finished his development with local Córdoba, making his senior debut with the reserves in 2008–09.
 His first competitive appearance with the first team took place on 6 January 2013, in a 0–0 away draw against Mirandés in the Segunda División.

 Cruz played 32 matches during the 2013–14 season, in a promotion to La Liga after a 42-year absence.
 On 15 July 2014, he renewed his contract with the club for three seasons, and was immediately loaned to Alcorcón also in the second division.

 In late August 2015, Cruz cut ties with Córdoba and moved to fellow second-tier team Llagostera.
 He spent the following years in the same league, representing Mirandés, Lorca and Extremadura, aside from a six-month spell at Miedź Legnica in the Polish Ekstraklasa and an even shorter stint with Romania's Rapid București.